redhat-rcue/rcue/README.md

     grunt build

 This task will compile and minify the lesscss files into a single CSS file located at `dist/css/rcue.min.css`.

-### RCUEIcons Font

-RCUEIcons font is generated using [IcoMoon](http://icomoon.io/app).
-[Load](http://icomoon.io/#docs/save-load) `RCUEIcons-webfont.json` as a new project in IcoMoon and update as necessary.
-Please commit the updated `RCUEIcons-webfont.json` file in addition to the updated font files and supporting LESS/CSS changes.

 ## Tests